svewap/nnrestapi/Documentation/Kickstarter/Index.rst

 The fastest way to start your TYPO3 RestApi project
 --------------

-The backend-module of nnrestapi offers "Kickstarter" templates which you can customize and download with a single click.
+The backend-module of nnrestapi offers "Kickstarter" templates, which you can customize and download with a single click.

 The idea was to create a helper similar to the TYPO3 "Extension Builder": You can define the vendor- and extension-name, click "export" to download the customized extension and then install it as a starting point for your own TYPO3 Restful Api